· ·

 Prepare the Ingredients

-Using a sharp knife and cutting board, mince the yellow onion.
-Finely dice the bell pepper.
+Using a sharp knife and cutting board, mince the sweet onion.
+Finely dice the green bell pepper.

 If you have a red bell pepper, you may use that instead of green.
 Or a combination of both.